nocodb/nocodb/README.md

 ## When to use ?
-* You need REST APIs without much hassle for (ANY) MySql database
+* You need just REST APIs without much hassle for (ANY) MySql database.
 * You are learning new frontend frameworks and need REST APIs for your MySql database.
 * You are working on a demo, hacks etc

 ## When NOT to use ?
+* If you are in need of a full blown MVC framework, ACL, Authorisation etc - Not this.
 * Other times not mentioned in when to use section